-Weekly staff/pupil home testing.
-Testing pupils returning to school [year 7 plus] Temporary and teacher training staff should be offered testing in the same way as wider school staff.
-If someone has tested positive for COVID-19 within the last 90 days, they are strongly encouraged to take part in LFD testing on-site through ATS or at home once they have completed their isolation period for their prior infection.
+ļ Separate school specific risk assessment(s) are in place to cover both on-site and home testing activities [add link to your risk assessments].
+Temporary and teacher training staff should be offered testing in the same way as wider school staff.
 Inadequate first aid provision Serious injury or death First aider contracting coronavirus or spreading virus to others. Н A review of the first aid needs assessment has taken place to decide if sufficient appropriate cover can be provided for the activities which are being undertaken.
-First aiders rendering treatment continue to keep accurate records of who they have treated, bearing in mind the requirement to retain visitor contact information.
+First aiders rendering treatment continue to keep accurate records of who they have treated.
 First aiders assist at a safe distance from the casualty where possible and minimise the time they share a breathing zone.
 Where the casualty is able to, they are directed to undertake specific treatments themselves (age dependent) e.g. applying a plaster, running a burn under cold water.
-Where available, and appropriate, fluid resistant face mask, gloves, disposable plastic apron and disposable eye protection is used which should be kept in or next to first aid kits. (see FAQ document on dealing with minor accidents) [this is in line with HSE guidance] CPR In respect of more serious cases where CPR may be required, the specific advice contained in the L See HSE guidance First aid during the coronavirus (COVID-19) outbreak Schools with early years and nursery facilities should apply the Government guidance in relation to paediatric first aid cover: Early years foundation stage: coronavirus disapplications - GOV.UK [see section on paediatric first aid and requalification]
+Where available, and appropriate, fluid resistant face mask, gloves, disposable plastic apron and disposable eye protection is used which should be kept in or next to first aid kits. (see FAQ document on dealing with minor accidents) [this is in line with HSE guidance] CPR In respect of more serious cases where CPR may be required, the specific advice contained in the Resuscitation Council UK guidance should be followed particularly in relation to rescue breaths.
+As chest compressions could produce aerosol spray, appropriate PPE should be worn i.e. fluid resistant surgical mask, gloves and eye protection (goggles or visor).
+If PPE is not available, use a towel or cloth such L See HSE guidance First aid during the coronavirus (COVID-19) outbreak Schools with early years and nursery facilities should apply the Government guidance in relation to paediatric first aid cover: Early years foundation stage: coronavirus disapplications - GOV.UK [see section on paediatric first aid and requalification]